revvv/gdash/README.md

 This fork adds some new features:

 * New command line options for bulk export (*the reason for the fork's name...*)
+* After completing a cave you can skip the time countdown with F (fast) or ESC [#50](https://github.com/revvv/gdash-export-CrLi/issues/50)<br>
+  Very useful if your test cave has time 999.
 * Show complete cave without scrolling [#21](https://github.com/revvv/gdash-export-CrLi/issues/21) [#59](https://github.com/revvv/gdash-export-CrLi/issues/59)
 * You can now activate the OpenGL renderer for super smooth scrolling [#25](https://github.com/revvv/gdash-export-CrLi/issues/25)
 * Improved snapshot feature for Twitch [#23](https://github.com/revvv/gdash-export-CrLi/issues/23)